Use Tesco voucher codes & cashback

 Please note you'll have to pay an extra £2 if you want same-day delivery (which is only an option in some areas).

 Tesco’s online meal planner can help you plan your week’s meals in advance, avoid pricey impulse buys, and waste less food.

 It also has a section of budget recipes and a “leftovers” tool to see what you could make with random items in your fridge or cupboards.

 For more tips to save on your grocery shop, read our handy guide and look out for our weekly round-up of the best supermarket deals.

 Shop with a Tesco Credit Card

-Use the Christmas Saver scheme
+Sign up to the Christmas Saver scheme

 The main attraction of this scheme is that you can top up your savings and get a bonus that far exceeds what you’d get for putting your money in a savings account.

-A top up of between £25 and £49.50 earns a £1.50 bonus; £50 to £99.50 a £3 bonus; £100 to £199.50 a £6 bonus; and £200 to £360 a £12 bonus.
+A top-up of between £25 and £49.50 earns a £1.50 bonus; £50 to £99.50 a £3 bonus; £100 to £199.50 a £6 bonus; and £200 to £360 a £12 bonus.